-The number of civil filings, at 388, fell slightly from the previous year's total of 402.
+The number of civil filings, at 468, increased from total of 388 in 2005.
 (See the footnote below for explanation of an important change in Civil case category.)
-Nearly every case category showed a decrease in the number of filings over the prior year, including certified questions, which fell by nearly half.
+Domestic filings increased slightly, but nearly every case category showed a decrease in the number of filings over the prior year.